anoma/nspec/docs/arch/node/engines/shard_behaviour.juvix.md

 1. **Initial Request**
    - A client sends a `ShardMsgKVSWrite` containing:
-     - `key`: The state key to write to
+     - `key`: The state key to write to.
-     - `timestamp`: The transaction's logical timestamp
+     - `timestamp`: The transaction's logical timestamp.
-     - `datum`: The value to write (or None for null writes)
+     - `datum`: The value to write (or None for null writes).
-   - This request comes from an Executor Engine that previously acquired write locks
+   - This request comes from an Executor Engine that previously acquired write locks.

 2. **Guard Phase** (`processWriteGuard`)
-   - Verifies message type is `ShardMsgKVSWrite`
+   - Verifies message type is `ShardMsgKVSWrite`.
-   - If validation fails, request is rejected immediately
+   - If validation fails, request is rejected immediately.
-   - On success, passes control to `processWriteActionLabel`
+   - On success, passes control to `processWriteActionLabel`.

 3. **Action Phase** (`processWriteAction`)
    - Processes valid write requests through these steps:
-     - Checks if write lock exists for the key at given timestamp
+     - Checks if write lock exists for the key at given timestamp.
-     - Validates write against lock type (null writes only valid for `mayWrite` locks)
+     - Validates write against lock type (null writes only valid for `mayWrite` locks).
-     - Updates DAG structure with new write data
+     - Updates DAG structure with new write data.
-     - Checks for eligible eager reads that can now proceed
+     - Checks for eligible eager reads that can now proceed.
-     - Constructs appropriate read messages for any newly eligible reads
+     - Constructs appropriate read messages for any newly eligible reads.

 4. **Error Cases**
    - **No Lock Case**: Returns none if:
-     - No write access exists for the timestamp
+     - No write access exists for the timestamp.
-     - Write access exists but no `writeStatus` (no write lock)
+     - Write access exists but no `writeStatus` (no write lock).
    - **Invalid Write Case**: Returns none if:
-     - Attempting null write on definite write lock
+     - Attempting null write on definite write lock.
-     - Lock exists but write is invalid for lock type
+     - Lock exists but write is invalid for lock type.

 5. **Response Delivery**
-   - On success, sends `KVSRead` messages to Executors for any eligible eager reads
+   - On success, sends `KVSRead` messages to Executors for any eligible eager reads.
-   - The original write request does not receive a direct response
+   - The original write request does not receive a direct response.
-   - All messages use mailbox 0 (the standard mailbox for responses)
+   - All messages use mailbox 0 (the standard mailbox for responses).

 ### `processReadRequest` Flowchart